 Add olive oil and onions to a large frying pan and leave to sizzle over medium heat.
 When the onions have browned off and are soft, add your garlic and meatballs.
 Again, leave this to cook until the meatballs have started to brown and seal off, make sure to shake the pan so they get an even colour.

-I like to serve this dish with bread and some freshly made couscous with a good drizzle of fresh lemon juice and sometimes Greek yoghurt.
+I like to eat this dish with bread and some freshly made couscous with a good drizzle of fresh lemon juice and sometimes Greek yoghurt.
+For extra authenticity serve on a bright green Tamegroute plate.